-Water is the most abundant compound in plant cells; it accounts for 85% as the medium in which solvents move.
+Water is the most abundant compound in plant cells; it accounts for 85% - 95% of the weight of most plants, and 5%-10% of the weight of seeds.
+Water is used to make organic compounds (e.g. sugars) support the plant (via tugor pressure), as a solvent in which important reaction occurs, and as the medium in which solvents move.
 Given the critical roles played by water in plants, it seems peculiar that more than 95% of the water gathered by a plant evaporates back into the atmosphere, often within only a few hours after being absorbed.
 This evaporation of water from the shoot of a plant is known as Transpiration.
 Most transpiration from leaves is through stomata and is a result of leaf architecture.